Perry5596/APUSH-Notes/Colonial North America (1607-1754)/Period 4 - America Expands West.md

   1. Stronger claims to Oregon territory
   1. Better relations with America Indians
   1. More accurate maps and land routes for future settlers

+## The Marshall COurt

+- Although the Democratic-Republicans swept the other two branches of governemnt, Federalist judges were still serving on the Supreme Court

+- John Marshall: Appointed heif justice of the Supreme Court in the last few months of Adams' presidency.
+He was a Federalist and decided a lot of landmark cases that strengthened the central govvernment.

+- **Marbury vs. Madison 1803**:
+  1. On his way out of office, Adams appointed several federal judges referred to as his "midnight appointments"
+  1. Jefferson refused for these judges to be commissioned; one of them, Marbury, sued.
+  1. Ultimately, the case stablished **JUDICIAL REVIEW**-- the Supreme Court's power to review the constitutionality of laws.

+## Aaron Burr

+Formerly vice president, Aaron was not nominated for a second term as vice president during Jefferson's reelection.
+Burr then led an unsuccessful conspiracy for the New England states to secede from the Union.
+In 1804, Burr challenged his political rival, Alexander Hamilton to a duel where he fatally shot him.
+Hamilton was the last great leader of the Federalists.
+The Federalists will never regain power.

+## The Madison Presidency

+**The War of 1812**

+Causes:

+1. Continued violation of US Neutral rights at sea.

+   a.
+The British and the French were locked into war with each other and the British failed to recognize US neutrality and captured American sailors.

+1. Conflict with the British on the western fronteir.

+   a.
+British aided Native Americans o the western fronteir against American settlers.

+- War Hawks: Democratic-Republicans in Congress who were eager to go to war with Britain to defend American honor; led by **John C. Calhoun** and **Hery Clay**

+The British refused to comply and the war hawks finally persuaded Madison to declare war in June 1812.

+Americans sought land in Canada and to once again force the British from North America

+In 1814, Napoleon had been defeated and forced into exile which allowed the British to focus on the war in America

+January 1815, **Andrew Jackson** led a decisive victory at the Battle of New Orleans although a peace treaty had been signed two weeks earlier

+**Treaty of Ghent**: Peace treaty signed on Christmas Eve 1814; neither side gained territory.